Tony is a partner at Redstone Law Firm whose practice encompasses trusts and estates, government relations, and business law.

 Little known fact about Tony: Over the past several years, Tony has focused on studying the history of South Dakota governors – he has written, and is constantly revising, a book on the that topic.
 In 2017, Tony appeared on C-SPAN’s “American History TV’ in segments on the South Dakota State Capitol and grounds.
 He has also encouraged the placement of SD State Historical Society markers honoring former governors, leading to the placement of ten new markers.
 Tony maintains a blog, https://sodakgovs.wordpress.com, and a Twitter feed, @SoDakGovs, on which he posts on South Dakota historical topics.

-Places where Tony is serving to Make It Better: Tony is on the board of directors of the Trail of Governors.
-This project is commissioning life-size bronze statues of each of South Dakota’s former governors, to be placed in Pierre on a trail connecting the State Capitol grounds to the Pierre business district.
+Places where Tony is serving to Make It Better: Tony serves on the board of directors of the Boy Scouts of America (Sioux Council) and is a member of the Rotary Club of Downtown Sioux Falls.
+Tony is also on the board of the Trail of Governors, a project that is commissioning life-size bronze statues of each of South Dakota's former governors, to be placed in Pierre on a trail connecting the State Capitol grounds to the Pierre business district.
 To date, nearly $1.8 million has been raised to commission 25 statues, with six remaining over the next two years.

 - Movies: The James Bond films (especially From Russia With Love, The Spy Who Loved Me, and Casino Royale), Dave, Back to the Future, Star Wars, The American President, The Darkest Hour, The Incredibles, The Martian, Primary Colors, The Naked Gun, Spider-Man: Homecoming, Ocean’s Eleven, Airplane, Iron Man, The Wizard of Oz.